rasmus4200/level-up-ios/basics/optionals/mechanics.md

 - less cumbersome error handling - instead of having to surround everything with a _try_ catch our variable and program can continue processing (resulting in less code)
 - ease of maintenance and simplicity - because there is less code, it’s easier to reason about and maintain

-So that’s what _Optional_ s are and why we use them.
+So that’s what Optionals are and why we use them.
 Now let’s look at some of the different ways we can go about unwrapping them.

 ## How to unwrap Optionals